How Not to Lose Yourself in Motherhood

 5. Put everyone else fifth.

 Yep.
 This can be a difficult one sometimes.
-You may have family members or good friends that need your help or even expect your help at times.
-This can be challenging if you tend to have a people pleaser type of personality.
+You may have family members or good friends who need your help or even expect your help at times.
+This can be challenging if you tend to have a people-pleaser type of personality.

 The thing is, when you put your time and energy into others at the expense of your family or do not take into consideration the needs of your family, you and your family suffer.
 Your first responsibilities are to the vocation God called you to-your family.